 clothing must inspire us other than that, it is not doing what it is made to do

-Clothes were never just meant to keep the weather from getting to the body; they have always served as a form of self-expression and identity, reflecting our personalities and cultural backgrounds.
+Clothes were never just meant to keep the weather from getting to the body or cover the body for decency; they have always served as a form of status, self-expression, and identity, reflecting our personalities and cultural backgrounds.
 Clothing has always had a deeper purpose, from the first human societies to the streets of today's cities: it must wake something up in us.
-The right clothes should make us feel good.
-If it doesn't, it fails to serve the purpose of clothes, which is to enhance our confidence and express our identity.
+The right clothes should make us inspired and ready for the task.
+If it doesn't, it fails to serve the basic purpose of clothes, which is to enhance our performance and confidence.
+To be inspired by what we wear is to claim agency—to choose garments not for applause but for resonance.
+Shop sequin blazers.
+Go here.

 People are visual beings.
 We see before we talk, think, or argue.
 The clothes we wear are the first thing we use to talk to the world and to ourselves.
-So, clothes are not neutral.
-It affects how we feel, how we think, and how we interact with others.
-When someone wears clothes that really speak to them, their posture changes, their energy rises, and they feel more like themselves.
+Thus, clothes are not neutral.
+It affects how we feel, how we think, and how we are perceived and interact with others.
+When someone wears clothes that were really picked, considering a basic understanding of clothing design, their posture and performance change, their energy rises, and they feel more like an enhanced version of themself.

 The wrong clothes do the opposite.
 It takes away a person's uniqueness, makes them less lively, and makes them a passive participant in life.
-Clothes that are only functional can cover the body, but they don't make the mind better, as they often lack the expressive qualities that inspire creativity and individuality.
+Functional clothes can cover the body, but they often lack the expressive qualities that inspire creativity and individuality.
 It becomes like a gray wall in a city—there but not exciting.
 We weren't just made to stay alive; we were made to think, make things, and say things.
 Clothes should be a part of that process.

 Throughout history, the most influential periods in culture have understood this concept.
 Royal clothing, ceremonial dress, artistic tailoring, and expressive fabrics were made not just to cover the body, but also to show power, beauty, bravery, or creativity.
 Clothes were like moving sculptures.
 It turned the person into a symbol of hope.

-This is why fashion isn't shallow when you think about it.
+This is why fashion isn't shallow when you contemplate it.
 It is philosophical.
-It asks a simple but deep question: What kind of person do you want to be?
+It asks a simple but profound question: What kind of person do you want to be?
 The clothes we wear are small, daily affirmations of our identity.

 When clothes inspire a person, they also inspire society.
 Streets come to life.
 Creativity is easier to see.
-People start to see each other not just as workers or customers, but as people who are part of culture and can express themselves through their unique styles and choices in fashion.
+People see each other as part of a culture and can express themselves through their unique styles and fashion choices, not just as workers or customers.
 Fashion then becomes a work of art made by millions of people who move through the world.

 If our clothes don't make us feel beautiful, dignified, or imaginative, then they have failed their highest purpose.
 Clothes shouldn't just keep you safe.